Are you considering becoming a single mom or dad by adoption? Here are four things that you should know about single parent adoption:

 There are options.

 There are a variety of paths to adoption, and all of them are theoretically open to single parents.
 You may choose to locate potential birth parents and complete a private adoption through an attorney.
 You may adopt domestically or internationally through an agency.
 Or you may adopt through the foster care system.
 All of these options have their pros and cons.
 Certainly, all birth parents have different ideas of an “ideal” family for their child.
 Some agencies and countries have policies or laws that place a variety of restrictions (sometimes including marital status) on potential adoptive families.
-A benefit of considering foster adoption is that the U.S. government cannot discriminate against you due to marital status (or race, gender or sexual orientation).
+A benefit of considering foster adoption is that the U.S. government cannot discriminate against you due to marital status (or race, gender, or sexual orientation).
 Full disclosure: I adopted both of my children through the foster care system, so I am not unbiased.

 You need “specialists” on board.

 People will marvel (or lament) at you raising your child “on your own,” as a single parent.
 Can I let you in on a secret?
 You’re not on your own.
 If possible, spend some time before your child comes home researching a variety of specialists who can help.
-You will likely need a daycare provider (and other occasional babysitters), a doctor and dentist, a therapist and a pastor or spiritual director.
-As a single parent, it’s crucial that you consider who would care for your child if something happened to you.
+You will likely need a daycare provider (and other occasional babysitters), a doctor and dentist, a therapist, and a pastor or spiritual director.
+As a single parent, you must consider who would care for your child if something happened to you.
 In addition to informal conversations, it’s wise to have these decisions recorded in legal documents, so you may need a lawyer.
 You may also want to consult with a financial advisor to consider issues like life insurance.
 Talking to some of these professionals before your child comes home means fewer logistics to worry about in the first days and weeks that you want to spend focused completely on your growing family.

 Your village is crucial.